MikeTarkington/dd_custom_check_talk/README.md

 - Checks are just code that is run by the agent and can do pretty much anything the programmer wants within the permissions granted to the agent

-- Every check needs to have a corresponding yaml file for configuration
+- Every check needs to have a corresponding yaml file for configuration and every yaml needs to have at least one instance in it

 - Default frequency for check runs is 15 seconds but this can be adjusted to a longer time frame by setting a higher number of seconds for the `min_collection_interval: <int>`.
 This can be used to control the frequency of events/metric points sent to the platform